Northwood Tech instructor places third at national convention

 At the YF&R Discussion Meet at the American Farm Bureau’s Convention, Wadzinski competed against 30 contestants from other states.
 The topics for contestants were pre-determined and written by the AFBF YF&R committee with the questions based on current agricultural issues which focused on COVID-19 supply chain breakdowns, farm safety, farmer mental health, and green energy.

 According to Wadzinski, the discussion meet is meant to mimic a committee meeting.
-A panel of 4-5 competitors analyze the problem and come up with actionable solutions to the problem in a 25-minute conversation.
+A panel of four or five competitors analyze the problem and come up with actionable solutions to the problem in a 25-minute conversation.

 Starting with two general rounds, Wadzinski advanced through to the semi-final round of 16 competitors and then to the final round of four competitors.
 For each round, a different topic was pulled at random.
 Contestants were evaluated on their cooperative attitude, opening and closing statements, and solutions to the topic.
 Wadzinski earned a third-place national finish.